System addons overview

 Installation path

 If the environment has a bond factory, onboarding includes the fixed yield schedule addon.
-Bond workflows depend on yield scheduling, so it is installed as part of the standard set.
+Bond workflows depend on yield scheduling, so onboarding installs it as part of the standard set.

 After installation, an addon factory becomes available through an addon workspace.
 That workspace gives operators the factory address, the instance list, and the detail page for supported instance types such as XvP settlements or token sales.